J.P. Crawford Player Props: Mariners vs. White Sox

 J.P.
 Crawford At The Plate

-- He has hit a home run in three games this season (4.6%), homering in 1.1% of his plate appearances.
+- Crawford has picked up a hit in 40 of 66 games this season, with multiple hits 14 times.

+- In 6.1% of his games this season, he has hit a long ball, and 1.5% of his trips to the dish.

-- Crawford has had at least one RBI in 21.5% of his games this year (14 of 65), with more than one RBI six times (9.2%).
-He has also been responsible for three or more of his team's runs in two contests.
+- Crawford has driven home a run in 15 games this year (22.7%), including more than one RBI in 9.1% of his games and producing three or more of his team's runs on two occasions..

-- He has scored in 27 of 65 games this season, and more than once 9 times.
+- He has scored in 28 games this year (42.4%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.